maboroshin/translation/TranslationPlatform.md

 E-Mail is also often used to send translation files.
 For successful software localization.
 Good communication, Announcement of activities, and use of existing platforms are important.
 The use of a translations editor software is also useful. e.g. IniTranslator, Qt-Linguist, POEdit.

 Many are careful to protect personal information.
-I'm concerned that Weblate is publishing contributors' email addresses until the end of 2022.
+Weblate continued to embed contributors' email addresses in GitHub commits until the end of 2022.

 With the exception of Weblate, they have terms that prohibit personal attacks harassment.
 There is also no access control with the Weblate free plan.
 Trolls can submit low quality translations many times.